 They might not say, “Yes, I want Jesus to enter my life today.”
 But they might talk about what’s missing, or how they wish something was different.
 That’s them taking a very real step of faith toward you, and ultimately toward Jesus.

-You can’t make someone want God any more than that person already does.
-I wish that wasn’t the case.
+You cannot make someone want God any more than that person already does.
+I wish that was not the case.
 There are people in my life — including one of my best friends — who are stuck at step 2.

 Maybe you know people who are interested in why you hold your beliefs.
-But they aren’t ready to change what their life is centered on, and they don’t consciously want God.
-They certainly aren’t happy with the idea of giving Him control of their life.
-That just sounds like madness.
+But they are not ready to change what their life is centered on, and they do not consciously want God.
+They certainly are not happy with the idea of giving him control of their life.
+That just sounds like madness to them.